jgpws/mixin-styles-gb/readme.txt

 == Changelog ==

+= 1.0.15 April 5 2023 =
+Removed absolute positioning from the Header templates for search bar.
+Replaced with CSS Grid structure; removed some Header template parts, as Patterns can be used.

 = 1.0.14 March 29 2023 =
 Added updated entry meta Row block to the Posts- No sidebar pattern; moved patterns into Patterns directory; updated queries to five posts per page.